nhsconnect/FHIR-CDS/pages/explore/api_post_isvalid.md

 <td>This MUST be populated.</td>
 <td>This will normally be *now*, but can be set to future (or past) dates and times to check whether a service is expected to be available in the future
 </td>
-<td>This  be populated with the current patient's </td>

 </tr>

 <tr>
 <td><code  class="highlighter-rouge">dateOfBirth</code></td>
 <td>datetime</td>
 <td>
-The validity of the CDSS is based on the current patient's registered GP.patient's date of birth
+patient's date of birth
 </td>
-<td>This MUSTSHOULD be populated with the current patient's registered GP</td>
+<td>This MUST be populated with the current patient's date of birth</td>
-<td>date of birth</td>
 <td>Some services may only be valid for adults, or for particular age ranges</td>
 </tr></table>